ibm-cloud-docs/containers/vpc_network_policy.md

     ```
     {: pre}

-4. VPC Gen 2 Kubernetes version 1.18 or earlier only: Allow incoming traffic requests through the `30000 - 32767` node port range.
+4. Kubernetes version 1.18 or earlier only: Allow incoming traffic requests through the `30000 - 32767` node port range.
   1. Add a rule to allow inbound TCP traffic on ports 30000-32767.
     ```
     ibmcloud is security-group-rule-add $sg inbound tcp --port-min 30000 --port-max 32767